 What is the Plan G Deductible in 2021?

-The annual deductible for the standard Plan G is $203.00 in 2021.
-This is the Medicare Part B deductible.
+There is no Plan G deductible, you are responsible for the annual deductible is $203.00 in 2021 for Part B deductible.
 If you choose Plan G with high deductible plan options, you are also responsible for the annual out of pocket deductible of $2370.00.
 After meeting this, you are eligible for 100 percent coverage for the rest of the calendar year.

 What is the Monthly Premium for Medicare Supplement Plan G in Maryland?